lucastheis/c2s/doc/scripts/tutorial.rst

 The predictions are saved in the same format as the data files, except that the entries ``spikes``, ``spike_times`` and ``calcium`` are removed to save space.
-By default, the prediction uses a model which has been trained on data recorded from V1 of mice using OGB1 as indicator.
-But it is possible to train a model which is better adapted to our data.
+By default, the prediction uses a model which has been trained on several datasets recorded by different labs under different conditions.
+These datasets combined contained roughly 110,000 spikes.
+But it is possible to train a model specifically for our data.
 Once trained, the model can be used for prediction as follows:

 .. code-block:: bash